There is a reason people line up for hours and pay lots of money to ride roller coasters.

 Pursue the reason you were born and given life.

-To live it.
+Then to live it.